 - Fitness plan/ways to be active

-- Monitoring 4 times a day or more if treating with insulin and using those numbers to improve treatment
+- Monitoring 4 times a day or more if treating with insulin and using those numbers to improve results

 - Low blood sugar plan - always carry sugar to treat lows quickly, glucagon